12.3 Appraisal, Ecosystem Services, Budgets, and Public Communication

 |---|---|---|

-The candidate should also recognize limits.
-A tree planted in too little soil may not deliver the benefits shown in a model.
-A species vulnerable to a local pest may create future cost.
-A tree with major structural concerns may need mitigation even if it has high public attachment.
-Good communication balances value and responsibility.
+The candidate must also state limits.
+A tree planted in too little soil will not deliver the benefits a model assumes.
+A species vulnerable to a local pest can generate future cost.
+A tree with major structural defects may require mitigation even when residents are attached to it.
+Good communication balances value against responsibility.

-Public meetings and resident conversations are part of the job.
-Some people value shade, others worry about roots, leaves, pollen, sight lines, storm damage, or cost.
-The arborist should avoid dismissing concerns.
-Instead, explain the basis for the recommendation, the alternatives, and the consequences of doing nothing.
-Documentation helps keep the discussion tied to facts rather than emotion alone.
+Public meetings are part of the job.
+People value shade, but others worry about roots, leaves, pollen, sight lines, storm damage, or cost.
+Rather than dismissing concerns, the arborist should explain the basis for the recommendation, the alternatives, and the consequences of doing nothing, keeping the conversation anchored to documented facts.

 - Define the purpose of any appraisal or value estimate.